tk-o/personal-site/content/blog/making-things-happen/index.md

 Remember this: **being afraid of acting will give you no results that you could be proud of**.

-## Making future
+## Creating future

 All the amazing ideas and goals are virtual until you start making them real.
 Easier said than done, isn't it?
 Well, maybe.
 But for sure it's possible, and I'm going to give you a few examples on how to start **making things happen**!
+It's all about growing and providing value to others.
+Speaking of value, make sure to <a href="/how-to-provide-value/">learn what it is, why and how you could create it</a>.

+**Either you change the future, or the future will change you.**

 <Img src="./tobias-tullius-v3tdjQVh8Eg-unsplash.jpg" alt="A hand tring to reach new level on a stone wall">